Machine-learning approaches to dispersion measure estimation for fast radio bursts: Introduction

 In parallel, considerable effort has focused on developing accurate and efficient dedispersion techniques.
 In FRB detection pipelines, identifying genuine bursts among false positives (e.g. noise and radio-frequency interference, RFI) involves several processing stages, including real-time dedispersion algorithms that typically maximize the signal-to-noise ratio (S/N) of the dedispersed pulse.

 Two main dedispersion approaches are used in real-time analysis: incoherent and coherent.
 The incoherent method corrects for dispersion by applying time-delay adjustments to individual frequency channels, with accuracy limited by channel bandwidth.
-Although less computationally demanding than its coherent counterpart, it remains expensive for blind searches that must test thousands of DM trials.
+Although less computationally demanding than its coherent counterpart, blind searches over large DM ranges remain computationally intensive.
 Various implementations, such as brute-force \citep{Barsdell2010MNRAS}, tree dedispersion \citep{Taylor1974}, sub-band methods, and fast discrete dispersion measure transforms (FDMT), offer different trade-offs in accuracy and computational efficiency depending on the underlying hardware architecture (CPU or GPU).
+Modern optimized pipelines, such as bonsai \citep{CHIME2018}, as well as more recent developments \citep{Men2024}, have demonstrated efficient real-time dedispersion over large DM ranges, including implementations capable of real-time performance on CPU-based systems.

-Coherent dedispersion \citep{Ait2009,Bassa2017} operates directly on raw voltage data, reversing the dispersive effects of the interstellar medium (ISM) in the Fourier domain to recover intrinsic pulse shapes with high accuracy.
-Although particularly effective for high-DM bursts from known repeaters, it remains prohibitively expensive for blind searches.
+Coherent dedispersion \citep{Hankins1975,Ait2009,VanStraten2011,Bassa2017} operates directly on raw voltage data, reversing the dispersive effects of the interstellar medium (ISM) in the Fourier domain to recover intrinsic pulse shapes with high accuracy.
+Although particularly effective for high-DM bursts from known repeaters and at very low radio frequencies, it remains prohibitively expensive for blind searches.
 Semi-coherent approaches, which apply coherent dedispersion at selected DM trials followed by incoherent refinement, can balance sensitivity and computational cost.

 While these real-time algorithms enable rapid FRB detection, they are optimized primarily for S/N rather than for fine-scale structural fidelity, and their precision degrades for complex or low-S/N bursts.
 In contrast, several post-processing algorithms, such as \textit{DM phase} \citep{Seymour2019}, the \textit{DM power} method \citep{Lin2022}, and related structure-maximization techniques \citep{Platts2021,Marthi2022}, focus on recovering the DM that best preserves the burst substructure.
 These approaches can achieve sub–pc cm$^{-3}$ precision but are computationally intensive and typically applied to bright, high-S/N events in offline analyses.